syl20bnr/spacemacs-elpa-mirror/stable-melpa/highlight-readme.txt

  Command `hlt-mouse-face-each-line' puts a `mouse-face' property on each line of the region.

+ Command `hlt-highlight-lines' highlights all lines touched by the region, extending the highlighting to the window edges.

- Finally, you can highlight and unhighlight multiple buffers at the same time.
+ You can highlight and unhighlight multiple buffers at the same time.
 Just as for a single buffer, there are commands for regexp (un)highlighting, and all of the multiple-buffer commands, whose names end in `-in-buffers', are sensitive to the region in each buffer, when active.
 These are the multiple-buffer commands:

  `hlt-highlight-region-in-buffers'
  `hlt-unhighlight-region-in-buffers'